-Located 8 km from downtown Lisbon, Belém is a riverside district, home to Lisbon’s finest monuments and museums.
+Located 9km (about 6mi) from downtown Lisbon, Belém is a riverside district, home to Lisbon’s finest monuments and museums.

-Tram 15 (or 15E) departs from Praça da Figueira, the square next to the Rossio, stopping at Terreiro do Paço and Cais do Sodré on its way to Belém.
-Take the one headed to Algés (Jardim), which runs regularly (every 10-15 minutes).
-It takes about 25 minutes to get from Praça da Figueira to Belém.
+Tram 15 (or 15E) departs from Praça da Figueira, the square next to the Rossio, stopping at Terreiro do Paço (Praça do Comércio) and Cais do Sodré on its way to Belém.
+Take the tram headed to Algés (Jardim), which runs regularly (every 10-15 minutes).
+The ride from Praça da Figueira to Belém takes about 25 minutes.
+Get out at Mosteiro dos Jerónimos stop.

-Use the Viva Viagem card or buy the ticket on board.
+Use the Viva Viagem card, or buy the ticket on board (which is more expensive).

 By hop-on hop-off bus

-The hop-on hop-off bus is another option to reach Belém and Ajuda.
+The hop-on hop-off bus is the third option to reach Belém.

 If you choose the Yellow Bus service, you want to take the Tagus Tour that departs from Praça da Figueira, and visits several tourist areas, including Belém.
 It presents key sights and top attractions in Belém such as Museu dos Coches, Mosteiro dos Jerónimos, Torre de Belém and Padrão dos Descobrimentos.